 How it works…

-At least once a month, we also have special service or "hot topic" sessions in which students take part in a service project or learn about a special issue which can be informed by their faith.
+At least once a month, we also have special service nights in which students take part in a service project or learning about a special issue which can be informed by their faith.
 (Examples of these include: writing encouraging notes to homebound members, singing Christmas carols at local nursing homes, packing care packages, doing work projects around the church, learning about mental health, talking about suicide risk and prevention.)

 Students are also asked to attend worship on Sunday mornings or Wednesday evenings (Advent/Lent) and complete at least 12 Worship Notes.